hautelook/ConfigDumpBundle/README.md

 ## Introduction

+As was pointed out, there actually is `php app/console container:debug --parameters` which I was not aware of.
+So, consider this a useless exercise. :)

 ## Installation

 Simply run assuming you have installed composer.phar or composer binary (or add to your `composer.json` and run composer